Tool Introduction

 Output Result Format Description:

-The query results will be presented in a clear list format, typically including the following information:
+The query results will be presented in a clear list format, usually including the following information:

 - IP Address: The original IP address you queried.